Nevis St Kitts And Nevis Travel Guide

 Some resorts or beach bars host special evening BBQs on the sand, often featuring live music.
 A relaxed and memorable dining atmosphere under the stars.

-Dining in historic great houses (e.g., Montpelier, Golden Rock, Nisbet) has an unique ambiance, combining fine dining with hundreds of years of history.
+Dining in historic great houses (e.g., Montpelier, Golden Rock, Nisbet) has an unique ambiance, combining fine dining with many years of history.

 Communicate your dietary needs clearly and directly to restaurant staff.